zenzjtech/vscode-utilities/README.md

 - **Mark Parent S-expression**: Select the parent expression that contains the current cursor position
 - **Expand Selection to Parent S-expression**: Expand the current selection to include the parent expression

+#### Transposition Commands
+- **Transpose S-expressions**: Swap the current S-expression with the next one
+- **Move S-expression Up**: Move the current S-expression up in a list (swap with previous sibling)
+- **Move S-expression Down**: Move the current S-expression down in a list (swap with next sibling)

-These features help programmers quickly navigate and manipulate code by treating code as structured expressions (like Lisp S-expressions), jumping between balanced delimiters such as parentheses, brackets, and braces, as well as identifiers and literals.
+These features help programmers quickly navigate, manipulate, and restructure code by treating code as structured expressions (like Lisp S-expressions), jumping between balanced delimiters such as parentheses, brackets, and braces, as well as identifiers and literals.

 The enhanced visual feedback system provides:
 - Visual highlighting of the source and target positions